astropy/astropy/docs/development/contributing/get_devel_version.rst

 .. _fork_a_copy:

-Make your own copy of Astropy on github
+Make your own copy of Astropy on GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the language of `GitHub`_, making a copy of someone's code is called making